Here are some tips on how to make resolutions that last beyond the first fortnight of New Year.

 For example, if you’re keen to cut down on your drinking, you might decide to replace any drinking you normally do later in the evening with a hot milky drink.
 It’s a simple change but you’re likely to start seeing results straight away – for one thing, it’ll help you doze off and the absence of alcohol will improve the quality of your sleep.

 Concentrate on what you can have, rather that what you’re giving up.
 Don’t vow to abstain from all sweet or fatty foods, but try to have your five fruit and veg every day.
-If you enjoy a glass of wine, don’t deprive yourself altogether, but focus on drinking within the low risk alcohol unit guidelines and have some alcohol-free days every week.
+If you enjoy a glass of wine focus on drinking within the UK Chief Medical Officers' (CMO) low risk drinking guidelines, and not regularly drinking more than 14 uniots a week and have several alcohol-free days every week.

 Your good intentions might be fading by now.
 So look out for “triggers” for the habits you’re looking to change.
 For example, does a bad day at work always make you reach for a large glass of wine, or three, when you get home?
 If you want to change your habit, you need to recognise your triggers for drinking alcohol.
 If you’ve had a stressful day, try going for a long walk, call a friend to talk it through or treat yourself to a nice meal out.